tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 1.1 Purpose (non-normative)

-The purpose of this document is to present the formal ontology of the Biodiversity Data Quality Fitness for Use Framework (the Framework), represented by the `bdqffdq:` vocabulary.
+The purpose of this document is to present the formal ontology of the Biodiversity Data Quality Fitness For Use Framework (the Framework), represented by the `bdqffdq:` vocabulary.
 This ontology defines the classes, properties, and relationships used to express data quality concepts in a structured and interoperable way, emphasizing that data quality is always relative to a particular purpose (`Use Case`) and the specific `Information Elements` and expectations that apply to that use.

 This document combines two complementary roles.
 First, it provides a practical, explanatory guide to understanding the Framework concepts and how they support the structure and semantics of BDQ Tests, with context and illustrative examples for interpretation and implementation.
 Second, it serves as the normative companion for use of the ontology: it consolidates the normative guidance on how `bdqffdq:` terms are intended to be used together in RDF/OWL (and, where relevant, in non-RDF representations), including guidance that reflects the open world assumptions of RDF/OWL modeling.